michibo/feyntrop/README.md

 Tutorial
 --------

-To run the tutorial in notebook form, you have to have [jupyter-notebook](//jupyter.org/) installed.
+To run the tutorial (which uses the high-level interface) in notebook form, you have to have [jupyter-notebook](//jupyter.org/) installed.
 Run
 ```
 jupyter notebook tutorial_2L_3pt.ipynb
 ```
 in the top directory of this repository to open the tutorial notebook.

-Low level interface
+Low-level interface
 -------------------

 **feyntrop** can also be used without python.
 For instance, this might be convenient in a high-performance computing environment.
 To use this interface, create a file similar to the `low_level_input.json` file in this repository.
 Here is the content of this file: